AerialiteLabs/GoodSilver/readme.md

-# QuickRecovery
+# GoodSilver

-QuickRecovery is a port of [QuickSilver](https://unenrollment.com) to [BadRecovery](https://github.com/BinBashBanana/BadRecovery) so devices that cannot boot shims can unenroll with QuickSilver.
+GoodSilver is a port of [QuickSilver](https://unenrollment.com) to [BadRecovery](https://github.com/BinBashBanana/BadRecovery) so devices that cannot boot shims can unenroll with QuickSilver.

 ## How to use